 - meet the prerequisites set by the department

-- 150 hours (10 hours/week) per semester of on-site work in an unpaid position is required to earn three academic credits, including at least 120 of the required hours completed under the workplace supervisor.
+- 150 hours (10 hours/week) per semester of work is required to earn three academic credits, including at least 120 of the required hours completed under the workplace supervisor.

 In some internships, interns meet once a week in a class with the faculty member acting as internship monitor.
 In other internships, regular meetings between the student and the faculty monitor takes place throughout the semester.
 Specific requirements can be found in the course description or students can contact the department.
 There is also regular contact between the faculty monitor and the site supervisor.

 Review the policies on Special Course Options in the Loyola Undergraduate Academic Catalogue.